Sourdough Bread Recipe

 What if I don’t have a proofing basket?

-You can proof the dough right on the parchment paper that will go into the Dutch Oven.
+You can proof the dough right on the parchment paper .

 What if I don’t have a Dutch oven?

-Use any heavy, oven-safe pot with a lid, or slide the parchment onto a sheet pan to bake.
-The crust might not be quite as crisp as it is when baked in a Dutch oven.
+Use any heavy, oven-safe pot with a lid, or bake on a sheet pan.
+The crust may be slightly less crisp.

 Can I use this dough to make baguettes?